cypher2509/big-bull/README.md

 #### API Endpoints:
 1. **POST /register**: Registers a new user and provides a Web Token.
 2. **GET /login**: Logs in an existing user and provides a Web Token.
+3. **GET/logout**: Deletes the cookies and expires the Web Token for the account.

 #### Unit Tests:
 - **Register Tests**: Tests for registering new users with various scenarios such as valid registration, invalid gameId, missing parameters, invalid parameter formats, and existing username.